Bryce leads Wolfpack past Little Rock

 BIG PICTURE

 Little Rock: The Trojans were coming off a 68-58 loss at No. 16 Memphis in which they trailed by two points late in the second half, but they couldn’t duplicate that performance.
 Turnovers again were a problem.
 Little Rock, which had 26 turnovers against Memphis, had 11 in the first half Saturday that led to 14 points for N.C.
 State.
+“It was rough for us in the first half,” Little Rock coach Darrell Walker said.

 N.C.
-State: The Wolfpack were impressive on both ends of the floor, especially in the first half.
+State: The Wolfpack were impressive on both ends of the floor.
 They moved the ball effectively on offense, scoring on 10 consecutive possessions while building their lead.
-They also showed attention to detail on defense, bottling up Little Rock point guard Markquis Nowell (eight points).
+They also showed attention to detail on defense, bottling up Little Rock point guard Markquis Nowell.

 UP NEXT